run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/knowledge/use/knowledge-portal.md

    Figure 2 - Search result

+ - **1**: search field

- - **1**: Shows the amount of knowledge found
+ - **2**: shows the total of knowledge

- - **2**: Type - shows the types of knowledge found, and it is possible to further refine the initial search by selecting one of the options
+ - **3**: shows the types of filters to find the knowledge, refining the initial search by selecting one of the options

- - **3**: Relation of knowledge found
+ - **4**: Relation of knowledge found

- - **4**: Tags - shows the tags os knowledge found, and it is possible to further refine the initial search by selecting one of the the options

 !!!
 Abstract "RULE"

     The resulting list is mounted according to certain (configurable) comparisons priorities.
-By default, any resulting list       will be assembled by comparing the searched text with (in this order): a) content of knowledge, b) title, c) attachments       and d) keywords (Tags).
+By default, any resulting list  will be assembled by comparing the searched text with (in this order):

+    a) content of knowledge

+    b) title

+    c) attachments

+    d) keywords (Tags)

 1. After finding the desired knowledge, click on the title to view the content: